Success After Dyson: Salary and Employment Outcomes

 A Supplement to Your Post-Dyson Salary: Average Bonuses

-Stepping into their first applied economics jobs after graduation, many Dyson students received sign-on and relocation bonuses.
+Stepping into their first applied economics jobs after graduation, many Dyson students received sign-on and relocation incentives, collectively reported as combined bonus.

-The average combined bonus for Dyson’s 2023 graduates was $12,128.
-US-work-authorized graduates earned about the same as the average bonus, at $12,198; non-US-work-authorized graduates earned slightly less than the average bonus at $11,000.
+The average combined bonus for Dyson’s 2024 graduates was $11,896.
+US work authorized graduates earned slightly more than the average bonus, at $12,099; non-US work authorized graduates earned slightly less than the average bonus at $8,638.

 AVERAGE COMBINED BONUS